 You must visit the church of Agios Nikolaos and the church of Panagia Gremniotissa with the characteristic blue dome.
 The island has 365 churches - unbelievable and yet true!

-Well-known beaches on the island are the beaches of Mylopotas, Magganari -7 sandy beaches with picturesque harbors and an international celebrity destination-, Ormos, Tzamaria and Balmados and Alakmata, Kilima, Plunocho Searched.
+Well-known beaches on Ios island are the beaches of Mylopotas, Magganari -7 sandy beaches with picturesque harbors and an international celebrity destination-, Ormos, Tzamaria and Balmados and Alakmata, Kilima, Plunocho.
 Near Ormos are the beaches of Kolitsani and Koumbara.

 Wherever you choose to go on the island of Ios, it is certain you’ll have the time of your life!
 It is no coincidence that in recent years Ios competes with Mykonos for the title of the Greek island with the best party vibe!